alielw/APS-NGS-day1-PM/README.md

 ## PRACTICAL - 3.
 Assess mapping quality - HISAT2 Output

 HISAT2 produces various statistics including i) reads processed, ii) number of reads mapped iii) number of pairs mapped.
-This information will be saved in the `scriptname.sh.e.jobnumber` output file when you ran HISAT2 on Bessemer.
+This information will be saved in the `slurm-jobnumber.out` output file when you ran HISAT2 on Bessemer.

-Open the `scriptname.sh.e.jobnumber` output file for your first HISAT2 run.
+Open the `slurm-jobnumber.out` output file for your first HISAT2 run using 'cat' or 'less'.

-	cat HISAT2_60A.sh.e[add your job number here]

 What is the overall alignment rate?

-Now open the `scriptname.sh.o.jobnumber` output file from HISAT2 with `no-mixed`.
+Now open the `slurm-jobnumber.out` output file from HISAT2 with `no-mixed`.

-	cat HISAT2_60A_nomixed.sh.e[add your job number here]

 What is the overall alignment rate?